jakeyboi1/item_swapper/README.txt

-Item Swapper/Converter and Item Crafter/Combiner written by Jake2k4
+Item Swapper/Converter and Item Crafter/Combiner

 REQUIRED SCRIPTS FOR THIS ONE TO FUNCTION: https://github.com/VORPCORE/vorp_inventory-lua